Danes still sceptical on EU minimum wage

 During the initial European Parliament hearing of Nicolas Schmit, the EU commissioner for jobs and social rights, left-wing Danish MEP Nikolaj Villumsen asked for a guarantee that the Nordic labour market model would not be compromised by new laws overruling member state traditions.

-But this week's proposal from the commission did not give him such a guarantee.
+But last week's proposal from the commission did not give him such a guarantee.

 "It is clear, they want to legislate on minimum wage.
 A move that would expand the EU's competency to decide over our salary.
 Despite reassurances that it will not affect the Nordic work model, we have formerly seen the EU court limiting trade unions' abilities to create collective agreements," he told EUobserver.